Solresol: Phonology

 Solresol can be communicated by using any seven distinct items, with a maximum of five per word.
+Statistically, these combinations yield seven one-syllable words, 49 of two syllables, 336 of three, 2,268 of four and 9,072 of five, for a total of 11,732 possible primary words.
 The main method of communication is by using the seven solfège syllables (a form of solmization), which may be accented, lengthened or repeated.
 The simplest way to use these syllables is to speak them as if they were regular syllables.

 Due to predating the IPA, there are no specific pronunciation rules beyond the standard readings of the solfège.
 Due to each syllable being fairly distinct, they may be pronounced in almost any way the reader prefers.

 Sudre outlined a way of transcribing the phonetics of French (and thus many other languages) into Solresol, primarily used for proper nouns.
 Using common pronunciations as given by the likes of Wiktionary, it is possible to reconstruct a table of sounds using the modern IPA.

 Due to the paucity of syllables, it is necessary to leave a brief pause between words so that each word remains clearly separate.
 As noted by Boleslas Gajewski: "one should take great care to pause after every word; this slight pause is necessary to separate the words, so that the listener does not become confused".

 Vocabulary

 In Solresol morphology, each word is divided into categories of either meaning or function, where longer words are generally more specific.
 Words are differentiated by three main characteristics: the initial syllable, word length, and whether it has a pair of repeated syllables.

-Words that are one and two syllables long are used for pronouns and common particles, and those with repeated syllables are tenses.
+Words of one and two syllables are used for pronouns and common particles, and those with repeated syllables are tenses.

-Words that are one syllable long are devoted to words used frequently (at the time of Solresol's creation).
+Words of three syllables are devoted to words used frequently (at the time of Solresol's creation).
 The ones which include repeating syllables are reserved for "numbers, the months of the year, the days of the week, and temperature [weather conditions]", e.g. redodo "one", remimi "two" (according to Gajewski).

-Words that are four syllables long fall into various themed categories.
+Words of four syllables fall into various themed categories.
 For example, words beginning with 'sol', which include no repeating syllables, have meanings related to arts or sciences (e.g. soldoredo, "art"; solmiredo, "acoustic").
 However, if words that are four syllables long have a pair of repeated syllables, their meanings relate to sickness or medicine (e.g. solsolredo, "migraine"; solreresol, "smallpox").

 More specifically, the classes without repeating syllables, are: